 Jesse Hahn (@CLE, WSH) – Hahn has the upside to provide value and get elevated to the third tier, though it’s too much of a risk against the Indians and Nationals.

-Erasmo Ramirez (@TEX, @SEA) – There’s a chance Erasmo can agree to a Three-Fists Compromise and be beneficial this week, but it’s not high enough for me to risk it while getting few strikeouts to salvage.
+Erasmo Ramirez (@TEX, @SEA) – There’s a chance Erasmo can agree to a Grave Mistake and be beneficial this week, but it’s not high enough for me to risk it while getting few strikeouts to salvage.

 Jose Urena (PHI, ARI) – There’s a reason Urena is still on your wire.